MariaAboy/DLCaveolae/README.md

   -measurePMLDdistances.
 Use T or TRUE if PM-LD distances are needed.

 4- Run the script.
 It may take several minutes per image.
+You can distribute your images in several folders and run the DLCaveolae.R script in parallel RStudio sessions.

 The script produces the following files: